-For Chile, the global factor matters for intermediate and high quantiles.
+For the individual case of Chile, the global factor matters for intermediate and high quantiles.
 Hence, a rise in the global factor reduces the probability mass of the density's right-hand side.
 For its part, an increase in the local factor affects the high quantiles adversely, whereas the low quantiles are somewhat favored.
 We found this latter effect counterintuitive.
-That said, on average, the effect is as expected, as an increase in the local factor deteriorates the density.
+That said, on average, the effect is as expected, as an increase in the local factor deteriorates its density.

 For Colombia, the global factor maintains a small, albeit statistically significant, role in the right tail of the density.
-The local factor affects the low and high quantiles with opposite signs.
-It affects low ones negatively and high ones positively.
-Thus, a rise in the local factor increases the kurtosis.
-We note that for Chile and Colombia the average effect of the term premiums' difference -each with respect to that of the U.S. term premium- is, as expected, negative.
+The local factor affects the low quantiles negatively and high ones positively.
+Thus, a rise in the local factor should increase the kurtosis.
+We note that for Chile and Colombia the average effect of the term premiums' difference -each between the local and that of the U.S.- is negative, as expected.

 The cases of Peru, Mexico, and that of the panel regression are similar.
 In sum, we have shown the quantile regression estimates associated with the global and local factors, our benchmark model.
-We have presented the more general models we have estimated, which feature pipes as well as a regime-switching model.
+We presented the more general models we have estimated, which feature pipes factors as well as a regime switching model.
 We will describe the latter two in more detail in the following sections.

-Complementary, in the appendix, we explore how a set of time series -based on the bond flows' densities- have reacted to key economic events.
+Complementary, in the appendix, we explore how a set of time series -based on the bond flows' densities- react to key economic events.
 We also examine the dynamics of a VAR model based on the time series from our benchmark model.
-We implement these latter exercises to verify that our model estimates are, in various respects, reasonable.
+We implement these exercises to verify that our model estimates are, in various respects, reasonable.